CodeBusters-Wordle-Crackdown/WordleCrackdown/CodeBustersWeb/README.md

 Now you are in the branch with all these files

-## 2 Step: Move to CodeBustersWeb folder by typing "cd/CodeBustersWeb"
+## 2 Step: Move to CodeBustersWeb folder by typing "cd CodeBustersWeb"

 This ensures you make the next step inside the folder